noryon/BARWidgets/README.md

 Select one size for the building (Small, Square, Big, Large or Chunk) to place.
 Adjacent buildings of the same size will be rendered together (i.e.: a single contour for the shape defined by buildings of the same type).

-You can use CTRL+Z/CTRL+A to undo/redo your actions.
+You can use CTRL+Z/CTRL+A to undo/redo your actions over the active layout.

 Once the layout is created, save it on a slot using a Save button below, you can load it anytime later pressing the Load button with same slot number.